L0KItheGOD/python-discord-tts/README.md

 # Discord-Bot
-A Discord Text-To-Speech bot made by meeeeeeeeeeeeee!!!!!!- IN DEVELOPMENT
+A Discord music bot made by meeeeeeeeeeeeee!!!!!!- IN DEVELOPMENT